911 Nurse Navigation

 In 2024, more than 50,000 911 callers from across the country were screened by GMR’s 911 Nurse Navigation program and redirected to more clinically appropriate and cost-effective care options.

-- Every 10 minutes someone called 911 for help and GMR’s expert nurses connected them to healthcare resources best suited for their needs.
+• Every 10 minutes someone called 911 for help and GMR’s Nurse Navigators connected them to the best healthcare resource

-Correlation suggests decreased burnout and improved satisfaction when providers are not overly burdened with low acuity calls.
-Our data shows a positive impact on first responders in Nurse Navigation markets:
+Our first responders in 911 Nurse Navigation markets are also more satisfied with their work.
+GMR’s data indicates decreased burnout and improved satisfaction when providers are not overly burdened with low acuity calls.
+In GMR’s 911 Nurse Navigation markets:

 Contact Us

-Learn more about GMR’s 911 Nurse Navigation program and how it can benefit your community.
+Learn more about GMR’s 911 Nurse Navigation program and how it can benefit your community and EMS system.
 Call us at 855.267.0911 or schedule a follow up conversation.